December 1, 2023

 Burney Falls State Park.

 The railroad was established in 1897, as a private line to ferry lumber from the sawmill town of McCloud.
-Over the next twenty years, the line was expanded to connect other logging towns in the area, with the main rail line in Upton.
+At the time the region was a major logging centre, timber the primary local industry.

 But by the 1950s, the local industry began to contract again.
 Sawmills closed, and branch lines that serviced those areas followed suit.
 The principal line on the railroad continued, and survived past its 100th anniversary, but its eventual closure was only a matter of time.